 If you’ve ever seen one, you probably wonder, “What is a tomatillo?”
-Tomatillo plants are native to Mexico.
+Tomatillo plants (Physalis philadelphica) are native to Mexico.
 They are quite common in the western hemisphere of the United States, and will most assuredly be found growing in Texas and New Mexico.

-You can buy your plants already started at the garden center in your area.
-If you can’t find them, you should start your seeds indoors about six to eight weeks before the last frost is expected.
-Of course, if you live in a warmer climate, you can start your tomatillo plants directly in the ground.
-Do this only after all chance of frost has gone by.
+You can buy your plants from a garden center in your area.
+If you can’t find them, start seeds indoors about six to eight weeks before the last frost is expected.
+Of course, if you live in a warmer climate, you can start your tomatillo plants directly in the ground after all chance of frost has gone by.

-You can harden your tomatillo plants when the weather reaches 50 degrees F. and consistently stays that way at night.
+You can harden your tomatillo plants when the weather reaches 50 degrees F. (10 C.) and consistently stays that way at night.
 By hardening, you should set them outdoors a little at a time so they get used to the outdoors.

 When to Harvest Tomatillos